Address Imports: A Step-By-Step Guide

 Once the customer or pre-registrant enters a unit number into their address search, a new address with an apartment number will instantly be created in your platform; this process WILL NOT create duplicate addresses.

-1. Tag
+Tag

 Best Practices:

-• No spaces can be used in the name of a tag; spaces will create import errors.
+- No spaces can be used in the name of a tag; spaces will create import errors.
 Use underscores or dashes to create space between words.

-• Include the date of your import in the tag column to make data associated with every address import easy to find in the future.
+- Include the date of your import in the tag column to make data associated with every address import easy to find in the future.

-• You can use the same tag for multiple imports to keep your past and present data organized.
+- You can use the same tag for multiple imports to keep your past and present data organized.

-2. Service Active
+Service Active

-3. Latitude & Longitude
+Latitude & Longitude

 Best Practices:

-include geo-coordinates that exist in the center of the new neighborhood.
+- New Housing Developments: Where construction is active/incomplete, include geo-coordinates that exist in the center of the new neighborhood.

-• In the first step of your registration process, on the Address Verification page, your registrants will have the opportunity to drag and drop a map pin to a more precise location of their home; this action of dragging and dropping the map pin will update an address record's geo-coordinates in real-time.
+In the first step of your registration process, on the Address Verification page, your registrants can have the opportunity to drag and drop a map pin to a more precise location of their home; this action of dragging and dropping the map pin will update an address record's geo-coordinates in real-time.

-Importing Custom Attributes
+Custom Attributes

 Once a custom attribute exists within your CrowdFiber platform as a Dynamic Field, custom attributes can be uploaded to CrowdFiber by adding an additional, unique column to your CSV for each piece of custom data.

-Preventing Duplicate Records
+Prevent Duplicate Records

+To prevent duplicate address records, the address in your Street Address Column and the zip code in your Zip Code column of your imported CSV must exactly match the Street Address and the Zip Code of the existing CrowdFiber address record.
 An imported address that has the identical street address and zip code values as an existing CrowdFiber address record will not create a new address record; the imported data associated with this address will add new data or overwrite existing data in the pre-existing address record.

 Step 2: Upload Your CSV

-1. Click the Address link located in the left-hand rail of your Admin Dashboard.
+- Click the Address link located in the left-hand rail of your Admin Dashboard.

-2. On the following page, click the blue Import Addresses button located above the upper right-hand corner of your table of addresses.
+- On the following page, click the blue Import Addresses button located above the upper right-hand corner of your table of addresses.
 You will be taken to the Imports page which displays a list of all of the files you have imported to your CrowdFiber platform.

-3. On the Imports page, click the blue Start Import button located in the upper right-hand corner of the screen.
+- On the Imports page, click the blue Start Import button located in the upper right-hand corner of the screen.

-4. Next, you'll be asked, "What kind of import is this?"
+- Next, you'll be asked, "What kind of import is this?"
 Make sure to select the green Address button.

-5. The last step is to choose and upload your CSV.
+- The last step is to choose and upload your CSV.

 Step 3: Map Your CSV Columns to Address Record Fields